 Investigating Animal Cruelty

-The Vermont Animal Cruelty Task Force has developed a manual entitled 'How to Investigate Animal Cruelty in Vermont', including real case examples, fact sheets and forms, and explanation of VT's cruelty statutes.
+The Vermont Animal Cruelty Response Coalition has developed a manual entitled 'How to Investigate Animal Cruelty in Vermont', including real case examples, fact sheets and forms, and explanation of VT's cruelty statutes.

 Click here for more info